kodecocodes/swift-algorithm-club/Threaded Binary Tree/README.markdown

 A threaded binary tree is a special kind of [binary tree](../Binary Tree/) (a tree in which each node has at most two children) that maintains a few extra variables to allow cheap and fast **in-order traversal** of the tree.
+We will explore the general structure of threaded binary trees, as well as [the Swift implementation](ThreadedBinaryTree.swift) of a fully functioning threaded binary tree.

 If you don't know what a tree is or what it is for, then [read this first](../Tree/).